handk85/dbrd-hands-on/README.md

 ### Task 3
 We only used small amount of the entire dataset due to the time limits.
 Please try the entire dataset to train the model.
+Please note that it takes long time to train the model.

+### Task 4
+In this hands-on, we only discuss about using features from a single bug report, no pairwise comparison.
+Thus, our model can only predict whether a bug report will have a label of duplicate or not.
+Please come up with a solution to recommend ranked list of potential duplicates.